18 months ago Rita was diagnosed with stage 4 sub-stage A Large B-cell Lymphoma. If left untreated, she was given 1-2 months to live.

 Margarita enjoyed a few bites of a grilled cheese from Panera Bread!

 💖 Lymphoma is one of the most common cancers in dogs.
+The term “lymphoma” refers to several types of cancer derived from lymphocytes — one of the five types of white blood cells.
+Although lymphoma can attack any organ in the body, it most commonly presents itself in the organs of the immune system such as the lymph nodes, spleen, and bone marrow.
 Any breed of dog, at any age, can get lymphoma.
-Although lymphoma can attack any organ in the body, it most commonly presents itself in the organs of the immune system such as the lymph nodes, spleen, and bone marrow.

 💖 The cause of lymphoma is not well understood.
-However, it is believed that there are environmental contributors to lymphoma such as chemicals and pollutants. 💖 National Canine Lymphoma Awareness Day reminds PAWrents to stay vigilant and to check your fur-kids regularly.
+However, it is believed that genetic and environmental factors may play a role in bringing about this disease.
+Exposure to chemicals, pollutants, and toxic substances like herbicides are thought to be culprits.
+Subjection to radiation or electromagnetic fields may be another factor. 💖 National Canine Lymphoma Awareness Day reminds PAWrents to stay vigilant and to check your fur-kids regularly.

 💖 Be their eyes.
 Be there ears.
 Be their voice.
 Be their HERO.
 Chase Away K9 Cancer provides great resources on how and when to check your pup for possible signs of cancer.